How Veterans Can Finance Graduate School

 If your target graduate school participates in the program, you can apply directly with the school for one of its Yellow Ribbon spots.
 Then, the school will pay a certain amount towards your tuition (up to the GI Bill maximum), and the VA will match that amount!

-While the specific graduate school will dictate whether or not these Yellow Ribbon proceeds cover all tuition and fees, they certainly go a long way to offsetting out-of-pocket costs for private graduate schools.
+While the specific graduate school will dictate whether or not these Yellow Ribbon proceeds cover all tuition and fees, they certainly go a long way to offset out-of-pocket costs for private graduate schools.

-NOTE: If you’re interested in a particular private graduate school, the best option for determining out-of-pocket expenses is reaching out to a currently enrolled veteran at that school.
-Most US graduate schools have some version of a veterans’ club, and these are great places to find veteran points of contact.
+Note: If you’re interested in a private graduate school, contacting a currently enrolled Veteran is the best option for determining out-of-pocket expenses.
+Most U.S. graduate schools have some version of a Veterans’ club, and these are great places to find Veteran points of contact.

 Veteran Readiness and Employment (formerly “Voc Rehab”)

-Formerly known as “Voc Rehab,” Veteran Readiness and Employment (VR&E) offers another potential option for veterans with a service-related disability to finance graduate school.
-Per the VA, this program is meant to assist veterans with service-connected disabilities to obtain suitable employment.
-And, within this mission, some eligible veterans will qualify for graduate school tuition assistance through VR&E.
+Formerly known as “Voc Rehab,” Veteran Readiness and Employment (VR&E) offers another potential option for Veterans with a service-related disability to finance graduate school.
+Per the VA, this program aims to assist Veterans with service-connected disabilities in obtaining suitable employment.
+Some eligible Veterans will qualify for graduate school tuition assistance through VR&E within this mission.

-However, it’s important to note that, unlike the GI Bill, VR&E does not guarantee all veterans education benefits.
-Rather, for service members with disabilities that limit their ability to work in some capacity, VR&E may provide employment support services, to include graduate school tuition.
+However, it’s important to note that, unlike the GI Bill, VR&E does not guarantee all Veterans education benefits.
+Instead, for service members with disabilities that limit their ability to work in some capacity, VR&E may provide employment support services, including graduate school tuition.

-In other words, VR&E represents more of an it depends option for financing graduate school.
-Each veteran’s unique situation will determine whether he or she qualifies for graduate school benefits through this program.
-Fortunately, though, the VA makes applying for the program fairly straightforward, meaning you don’t lose anything by applying.
+In other words, VR&E represents more of an “it depends” option for financing graduate school.
+Each Veteran’s unique situation will determine whether they qualify for graduate school benefits through this program.
+Fortunately, the VA makes applying for the program reasonably straightforward, meaning you don’t lose anything by applying.

 To apply for VR&E benefits and determine whether the program will cover graduate school tuition, take the following steps: